Otterburn Tower: History

 It became a Grade II listed building on 7 January 1988.
+In 2024, plans were announced to transform the castle into "a world-class wellness destination" with wedding venues, cabins, a spa, and festivals.

 Architecture and fittings

 Otterburn is a castellated building.
 Much of the current building was constructed in 1830 incorporating an 18th-century tower and earlier architectural work as little of the original tower remained.
 The northern corner of the modern tower includes part of the walls of the old castle.
 The building was extended at the rear in 1904, and a stable block was added by F.W.
 Rich for Howard Pease.

 Grounds

-Three Roman altar stones, said to have been brought from Rochester, are situated at the entrance to the tower.
+Three Roman altar stones, said to have been brought from the nearby hamlet of Rochester – site of the Bremenium Roman fort – are situated at the entrance to the tower.
 The Douglas Monument, within a small clump of trees, contains a large upright stone which was originally a fireplace beam in Otterburn Castle, which was in the process of being demolished around the time the Douglas Monument was created.